ingride/protect-resources-with-JWT/README.md

 # What you'll learn ✨
 * What are JWT
-* What are the most common use cases for a JWT
+* What are the most common use cases for JWT
 * Authentication and Authorization use-cases with JWT
 * Where JWT really shine - authorization
 * Practical: Integrate resource protection into an app